Authorization Application Review and Approval Policies

 MINOR CHANGES

-• Request: Authorization application submitted by AU.
+• Request: Application submitted by PI.

 • Review/Approval Chain: HP, RSO, RSCR.